fricciardi/datetime2/docs/index.rst

    158

-What makes :mod:`datetime2` powerful is that we can mix these attributes, independently from how they were built:
+What makes :mod:`datetime2` powerful is that we can mix these attributes, independently from how the date object was built:

 .. doctest::